-Our discovery platform enables us to develop best-in-class therapeutic antibodies in immune diseases.
+Our discovery platform enables us to develop fully human therapeutic antibodies for the treatment of immune-related diseases.

-Monoclonal antibodies have proven to be efficacious in several inflammatory and immune diseases, including rheumatoid arthritis, inflammatory bowel disease and psoriasis, commonly targeting cytokines, receptors, and other signalling molecules.
+Therapies using monoclonal antibodies have proven to be effective in several inflammatory and immune diseases.
+A common approach is to use antibodies to target cytokines, receptors, and other signalling molecules.

 We are determined to exploit the strength of our antibody discovery platform to deliver a new generation of therapeutic antibodies that tackle immune disorders, which continue to represent a high level of unmet clinical need.

-We announced positive data in our Phase I trial of our fully human monoclonal antibody KY1005.
-The results from the Phase I study demonstrated that KY1005 had a favourable safety profile and was well tolerated.
-In addition, KY1005 was shown to block T-cell-driven inflammation in the skin of healthy volunteers.
-The study was a single and multiple ascending-dose, placebo-controlled, double-blind, Phase I study in 64 healthy volunteers.
+We announced positive data in our Phase 1 trial of our fully human monoclonal antibody KY1005.
+The results from the Phase 1 study demonstrated that KY1005 had a favourable safety profile and was well tolerated.
+In addition, KY1005 was shown to block T cell-driven inflammation in the skin.
+The study was a single and multiple ascending- dose, placebo-controlled, double-blind, Phase 1 study in 64 healthy volunteers.